-The Group participated fully in the tracker mortgage examination initiated officially in Ireland in December 2015 by the Central Bank (the Tracker Review).
+The Group participated fully in the tracker mortgage examination initiated officially in Ireland in December 2015 by the Central Bank (the "Tracker Review").
 The Group undertook the review required under the Tracker Review and provided the requisite report to the Central Bank on 30 September 2016.
 The Central Bank published its final report on the Tracker Review on 16 July 2019 and confirmed that the supervisory phase of the Tracker Review has now closed, but the Central Bank is continuing its ongoing enforcement investigations in relation to tracker mortgage related issues.

 As announced by the Central Bank in its update on the Tracker Review for April 2018, enforcement investigations under the Central Bank's administrative sanctions regime commenced against six lenders, including the Group, in relation to tracker mortgage related issues.
-The Group is cooperating fully with the Central Bank in relation to the enforcement investigations, however, the timing and nature of the ultimate conclusion of these matters and the potential implications for the Group's business are as yet unknown and could have a material adverse effect on the Group's business, results of operations, financial condition and/or prospects.
+The Group is cooperating fully with the Central Bank in relation to the enforcement investigation.
+The Group currently expects that the investigation will conclude by way of a settlement process in the near term and the Group has confirmed its willingness to enter into settlement discussions with the Central Bank, however, the settlement of this matter has not yet been agreed and the final outcome of this matter and the potential implications for the Group's business are not yet determined and could have a material adverse effect on the Group's business, results of operations, financial condition and/or prospects.